 - Scar Excision – This process is used to tackle scars that penetrate through the deep layers of the skin.
 This process is performed under local anesthesia, and in this process, a pen-sized punch is used to remove the scar.
 Scar excision is often combined with pixel resurfacing to enhance the results of scar reduction.

 - Dermabrasion – It is a surgical skin planning process of removing scars effectively.
 It involves a controlled and deep abrasion of inner layers of the skin by an experienced medical professional.
 It is an invasive process must be administered under local anesthesia.
 This procedure is done for deep acne scars to bring out new and smooth looking skin from under the upper layers of the skin.

 How Much Does Facial Scar Removal Cost in India?

 Scar removal treatment for face costs anywhere between Rs.
-6500 and Rs.
+6500 – Rs.
 15000 per session, at a good skin clinic.
-Overall cost may vary based on the procedure undertaken, size and depth of the scar, individual skin type, experience of the dermatologist and other health conditions.
+The overall cost may vary based on the procedure undertaken, size and depth of the scar, individual skin type, the experience of the dermatologist and other health conditions.